Skydiving tragedy: Woman dies after mid-air collision over Auckland beach

-A woman has died after two skydivers collided in the air at Auckland's Muriwai Beach last night.
+A woman has died after colliding with another skydiver in the air at Auckland's Muriwai Beach last night.

 Police said they were notified of the incident around 7.43pm.